 Criteria JORC Code explanation Commentary Estimation and modeling techniques The nature and appropriateness of the estimation technique(s) applied and key assumptions, including treatment of extreme grade values, domaining, interpolation parameters and maximum distance of extrapolation from data points.
 If a computer assisted estimation method was chosen include a description of computer software and parameters used.
 The availability of check estimates, previous estimates and/or mine production records and whether the Mineral Resource estimate takes appropriate account of such data.
 The assumptions made regarding recovery of by-products.
 Estimation of deleterious elements or other non-grade variables of economic significance (e.g. sulphur for acid mine drainage characterisation).
 In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
 Any assumptions behind modelling of selective mining units.
 Any assumptions about correlation between variables.
 Description of how the geological interpretation was used to control the resource estimates.
 Discussion of basis for using or not using grade cutting or capping.
 The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
 The geostatistical modelling for the resource estimate was based upon the 2015 Resource modelling by external consultants Cube Consulting (Cube) under the supervision of the competent person at that time.
 The 2021 Resource estimation used Ordinary Kriging to estimate the Main Lodes and Inverse distance weighting (IDW) to power of 2 (ID2) to estimate the less well- informed minor lodes.
 An oriented 'ellipsoid' search was used for the estimate.
 Surpac software was used for the estimations.
 Three dimensional mineralised wireframes were used to domain the mineralised data.
 Sample data was composited to 1m down hole lengths using the 'best fit' method.
 Intervals with no assays were excluded from the estimates.
 The influence of extreme grade values was addressed by reducing high outlier values by applying high grade cuts to the data.
 These cut values were determined through statistical analysis (histograms, log probability plots, coefficients of variation).
 An orientated 'ellipsoid' search was used to select data for each domain and was based on the observed lode geometry.
 The search ellipses were orientated to the average strike, plunge, and dip of the domain.
 Construction of mineralised wireframes was based on a combination of gold grades, lithological units and geological structures.
 Where grade continuity was unclear, geological and structural data was used to guide the wire-framing.
 There were 10 objects wireframed with 7 major objects and 3 secondary lodes.
 76 minor lodes were included.
 Variographic parameters were based on the 2015 Resource work.
 Kriging used an ellipsoid search with a range of 30m x 21m x 10m, and minimum and maximum number of composites per estimate of 8 and 19 respectively, was adopted.
 All estimation domain boundaries were treated as hard boundaries.
-A block model was generated in Surpac v6.8, using topographic and oxidation surfaces & mineralisation.
-The final
+Primary block dimensions used was 2.5m (X) x 2.5m (Z) with sub- blocking to 0.312m by 0.25m by 0.312m due to the